In crisis or thinking about suicide? Call or text 988 (U.S. Suicide & Crisis Lifeline) — free, confidential, 24/7.

 A patient & advocate's guide

-We compared de-identified records from millions of U.S. psychiatric patients against the field's own guidelines, and found 57 recommended care steps that often get missed — usually because overstretched systems have no one tracking them.
-This site makes that checklist visible, so you know what to ask for.
+We compared de-identified records from millions of U.S. psychiatric patients against the field's own guidelines and found 57 recommended care steps that often get missed.
+Usually it's because the system around your clinician is stretched too thin to track them.
+This site shows you the checklist, so you know what to ask for.

 Nothing you enter leaves your browser.
 This is information, not medical advice.